WhiteHatCyberus/SNORT-GUI/README.md

 ### Download

-1. Download the latest `snort.tar.gz` release (tag: v1.0) available in the "Releases" tab.
+1. Download the latest `snortgui.zip` release (tag: v1.1) available in the "Releases" tab.
-2. Alternatively, download via Git, and access "snort/SNORT GUI/" for application files.
+2. Alternatively, download via Git, and navigate to "snort/snortgui/" for application files.

 ### Installation